DC O-1 VISA ATTORNEY

 - No specific citizenship required like with E-2 visas

 - O-1 visa allows a dual intent.
 This means that the applicant is not required to keep their foreign residency and is not precluded from applying for permanent residency.
-This also means that if the entrepreneur qualifies for an O visa, he or she may also qualify for an EB-1 extraordinary ability green card.
-An EB-1 applicant can petition for themselves and there is no job requirement
+This also means that if an entrepreneur qualifies for an O visa, he or she may also qualify for an EB-1 extraordinary ability green card.

 O-1A Visa for Persons of Extraordinary Ability in Science, Education, Business, or Athletics